ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge.md

 ![system-report-thunderbolt-working](./images/system-report-thunderbolt-working.png)

-The cars is also detected successfully in the PIC as a thunderbolt and USB 3.1 device.
+The card is also detected successfully as a PIC Hardware as a thunderbolt and USB 3.1 device.

 ![system-report-pci-slot-4-thunderbolt-detected](./images/system-report-pci-slot-4-thunderbolt-detected.png)